zuhair-naqvi/homepass-server/README.md

 ## Architecture

 The application consists of:
-* Api.js - A private, consumer agnostic API layer that handles all domain logic
+* `app/Api.js` - A private, consumer agnostic API layer that handles all domain logic
-* Server.js - A public-facing RESTFul API that consumes Api.js
+* `app/Server.js` - A public-facing RESTFul API that consumes Api.js

 ## Tests

-This application was written using the BDD (Behaviour Driven Development) methodology with Mocha and Chai frameworks, see apiTests.js
+This application was written using the BDD (Behaviour Driven Development) methodology with Mocha and Chai frameworks, see `test/apiTests.js`

 * `npm run test` to execute tests
 * `npm run cover` to check test coverage

 ## Troubleshooting

-* npm i --save
+* `npm i --save`